Tinnitus Treatments

 Initial Comprehensive Assessment Includes:

-Your initial tinnitus assessment gives you a chance to ask a member of our clinical team
+Your initial tinnitus assessment gives you a chance to ask a member of our team

 about your tinnitus, so you can better understand how its affecting you.